dremio/dbt-dremio/docs/walkthrough.md

 ###### Materializing Tables Location

-- `object_storage_source`: must be a Dremio source where data can be written (S3, GCP, HDFS, AWS Glue, Polaris, Nessie), if you don't have one of these sources connected to Dremio accept the default `$scratch` option.
+- `object_storage_source`: must be a Dremio source where tables can be written (S3, GCP, HDFS, AWS Glue, Polaris, Nessie), if you don't have one of these sources connected to Dremio accept the default `$scratch` option.
 - `object_storage_path`: the sub path for your object_storage_source

 These two settings establish where physical tables are created by default, so if I want to create tables by default in `nessie.marketing.bronze` then the values would be: